pbonazzi/21-ubiquitous-computing/README.md

 ## 2. Reference

-Only the second project required a report.
+Only the emotion classification project required a report.

-:page_with_curl: Paper [on GitHub](./vital-signs/report.pdf)
+:page_with_curl: Paper [on GitHub](emotion-classification/report.pdf)

 ```
 @article{bonazzi2021,